 Does Baby like him or her?

-If your little one actually likes his or her pediatrician, your chances of having smooth doctors’ visits as he gets older goes way up.
-Keep in mind that Baby is getting a lot of shots his first year, so he might not be too happy about any doctor’s visits, and if Baby seems pretty neutral about his doctor, that’s not necessarily a bad sign – he could easily come to like him or her better as he gets older.
+If your little one actually likes his or her pediatrician, your chances of having smooth doctors’ visits as they get older goes way up.
+Keep in mind that Baby is getting a lot of shots their first year, so they might not be too happy about any doctor’s visits, and if Baby seems pretty neutral about their doctor, that’s not necessarily a bad sign – they could easily come to like him or her better as they get older.
 But if, on the other hand, Baby actively likes your current pediatrician, that should definitely be a check-mark in the ‘pros’ column.

 Do you feel listened to?